hashitop/terraform-kitchen-ext/README.md

 # Terraform - Kitchen Extensive Suite

-This example shows how Terraform driver hooks up with Kitchen framework where the same Terraform provision scripts are tested against multiple regions.
+This example shows how Terraform driver hooks up with Kitchen framework where the same Terraform provision scripts are tested against multiple AWS regions.

 ## Terraform